Winding2020/superset-mcp/README.md

 ```

 This tool provides the most comprehensive information about how a chart behaves within a specific dashboard, including:
-- Chart's dataset ID and name
+- Chart's dataset ID and detailed dataset information (table name, schema, database)
+- Used metrics with their SQL expressions (both predefined and ad-hoc metrics)
+- Calculated columns with their expressions from the dataset
 - Chart's default visualization parameters
 - All dashboard-level filters (native filters, global filters) that apply to the chart
 - Final merged query context that combines chart settings with dashboard filters